microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Create a Branch

-Create a branch for local development:
+Create a branch for local development.

 ```
 git checkout -b {branch-name}